CSU-CompSci-CS163-4/PracticalOptionKnightFight/README.md

 ## Using Other Code?
-You are very free to use code from the other assignments.
+You are very free to use code from the other assignments, but you should not copy code from other people.
+This will flag as plagiarism.

 ## Other Hints and Guidelines
 * List?